Settlement

 The record date signifies the deadline by which the buyer must be registered as a shareholder in order to qualify for dividends.

-Warrants and structured products, such as certificates and knockouts, are typically settled in cash.
-The settlement details are specified by the issuer of the product.
-More details can be found in the Key Information Document (KID) of the particular product.
-These documents can be accessed through the Client Portal by selecting the Support menu.
+Warrants and structured products, such as certificates and knockouts, are generally settled in cash.
+The specific settlement terms are defined by the issuer and can be found in the Key Information Document (KID) for the product.
+These documents are available in Client Portal under Support.

 Under certain circumstances, the early exercise of an option contract might be economically beneficial.
 Therewith, an option holder receives the stock dividend and waives the remaining time value of the option contract.
 Clients are notified of upcoming dividends via TWS, Client Portal and by E-Mail, should an underlying stock of a hold option contract pay a dividend.
 Also, the economic impacts of early exercises or assignments are projected.